 Tides (Grades Pre-School through Age 21)

-Delta is a program for students with behavioral as well as social-emotional difficulties.
-The program consists of a small structured classroom supported by one main classroom teacher, paraprofessional support, and a counselor.
+Similar to the REACH program, Delta is a program for students who exhibit the need for additional emotional, behavioral and social support in the public school setting.
+The program consists of a small structured classroom supported by teacher(s), paraprofessional support, a BCBA, and a counselor.
 A classroom-wide behavior management system working towards both weekly and monthly goals is utilized.
 In addition to core subject areas, various electives are also offered within the program.
 General education classes outside of the Delta program are accessible as students demonstrate increased ability to monitor their own behavior and compensate for their individual areas of weakness.
 Students placed in general education classes continue to benefit from the support of Delta program staff through counseling and consultation with the general education classroom teachers.

 OPUS (Grades 9-12)

-The OPUS program is designed for students with social, emotional, and/or behavioral difficulties that interfere with a positive, successful school experience.
+The OPUS program is designed for students with social and/or emotional difficulties that interfere with positive, successful school experiences.
 The program offers specialized interventions for (1) School avoidance/refusal; (2) Anxiety, depression, or related social-emotional difficulties; and (3) Difficulty with peer relations, socialization, self-esteem.
-The program offers a wide-range of supports and services and includes a strong community component designed to foster a sense of belonging and mutual support among students.
+The program offers a wide range of supports and services and includes a strong community component designed to foster a sense of belonging and mutual support among students.
 A skills-based approach is used within the program to facilitate social-emotional growth and academic success.
 Students are expected to participate in weekly individual and group counseling.
-Staff includes special education teachers, social worker, school psychologist, and paraprofessionals.
+Staff includes special education teachers, social workers, school psychologists, and paraprofessionals.
 The program also offers core academic classes, electives and modified Physical Education.
 The OPUS classroom is open and the staff is available throughout the school day.
 Participation in the program varies for each student, ranging from partial or full school day.
-Student schedules are individualized and determined collaboratively.

 Vista (Grades 9-12)

 The Vista program is designed for students who have multiple disabilities, including those students with physical and cognitive impairments.
-The Vista program offers a home base classroom that provides a calm, slower pace for students to receive their academic instruction.
 Emphasis is placed on functional academics and social skills that are unique to the students' individual needs.
 The Vista home base includes a classroom area for direct instruction as well as a kitchen area where students receive and practice functional life skills.
 A therapy area including OT/PT equipment is available in the classroom environment.
 Being located in a public school setting, Vista students are able to take advantage of a wide range of social and academic opportunities available outside of the classroom to the maximum extent possible.
-The Vista program emphasizes transition planning and activities through age 21, including access to a transition coordinator, job coach, and a Structured Learning Experience (SLE) teacher.
+The Vista program emphasizes transition planning with support from a transition coordinator.

 Sage Counseling services are available to general education and special education students who are experiencing emotional difficulties that impact their ability to be successful in school.